lebateleur/lebateleur.github.io/research.md

 We develop a fully diagrammatic approach to the theory of finite-state automata, based on reinterpreting their usual state-transition graphical representation as a two-dimensional syntax of string diagrams.
 Moreover, we provide an equational theory that completely axiomatises language equivalence in this new setting.
 The proposed axiomatisation is finitary -- a result which is provably impossible to obtain for the one-dimensional syntax of regular expressions.

 **ERRATUM.**  Unfortunately, this paper contains a mistake in the completeness proof.
 The implementation of determinisation via equational reasoning does not work as expected in full generality.
 As a result, we cannot claim completeness of the proposed equational theory.
 However, it is sill possible to obtain a finite axiomatisation via another route: we have devised an extended syntax equipped with a finite equational theory that is sufficient to prove language equivalence for all diagrams corresponding to automata (*i.e.* completeness for the fragment of interest).
-This axiomatisation will appear in a subsequent journal version of the paper and on the arXiv soon.
+This axiomatisation has been accepted for publication in LMCS (see Journal articles below) and can be found on the [ArXiv](https://arxiv.org/abs/2211.16484).

 **Contextual Equivalence for Signal Flow Graphs**, with [Filippo Bonchi](https://scholar.google.com/citations?user=RMy4gDsAAAAJ&hl=en), [Paweł Sobociński](https://www.ioc.ee/~pawel/) and [Fabio Zanasi](https://www.zanasi.com/fabio/),  FOSSACS '20 -- [ArXiv preprint](https://arxiv.org/abs/2002.08874), [DOI](https://doi.org/10.1007/978-3-030-45231-5_5)